Sowjanya742/Enterprise-Network-Design-using-OSPF-Dynamic-Routing-/README.md

 # Project Overview

-This project demonstrates the design and implementation of a multi-site enterprise network using Cisco Packet Tracer.
+This project demonstrates the design and implementation of a Enterprise-Network-Design-using-OSPF in Cisco Packet Tracer.

 The network consists of a Head Office and a Branch Office connected through a WAN.
 Internal communication is achieved using OSPF dynamic routing, while Internet connectivity is provided through an Edge Router configured with NAT/PAT.